Rec League Structure

-Rec League is a place for women to play roller derby without having to make the commitments required to be a home team skater.
+Rec League is a place for women to train and learn to play roller derby without having to make the commitments required to be a home team skater.
 It offers women a fun, safe, opportunity to express and build their athletic abilities.

 Our members vary in age and athletic ability.
 Women attend Rec League for different reasons.
 Many women attend to learn the skills in preparation for future HRD home team skater tryouts, and others just for a great workout.

-All skaters must be 18 years or older.
+All skaters must be 18 years or old.

 Like any sport, there is gear that you will need in order to participate in roller derby safely.
 There are a lot of brands and styles to choose from so ask around and try on other people’s gear to see what size you need.
 We do have gear that can be borrowed until you are able to purchase your own.
 Skates can be rented for $3.